Difference between revisions of "Douglas Tapfuma" - Pindula

 Arrest

-He has been convicted of three counts of criminal abuse of office by a Harare magistrate.
+He has been convicted of three counts of criminal abuse of office, in June 2020. by a Harare magistrate.
 Tapfuma was found guilty of importing eight personal cars using the President’s name and evading paying import duty in the process.
 Magistrate Esthere Chivasa convicted Tapfuma after a full trial.[3]
 Douglas Tapfuma has been jailed for an effective 4 years following his conviction for three counts of criminal abuse of office.